raihanulhaque643/JS_FormValidation/README.md

 The form will not only validate input on event of submission (click submit) but also respond(validate) using css style as the user types.

-Run index.html and try usernames of six to twelve characters and no other symbols or numbers.
+Run index.html and try usernames of six to twelve characters (alphabets only) and no other symbols or numbers.